336 Triune God, be Thou our stay,

 Ox and ass before Him bow;

-and He is in the manger now.
+and He is in the

 //: Christ is born today! ://